 • Make sure the air control is pushed in and the by-pass pulled out.
-If additional air is needed, open the door 1/4" during the first five minutes of start-up (for some installations the door may need to be open additional time).
+If additional air is needed, open the door 1/4" during the first five minutes of start-up.

 Optional Green Start ignitor is available from Travis Industries for this insert.
 Ask your local retailer for details